mcanouil/awesome-quarto/README.md

 - [Workshop: Mi primer blog con Quarto](https://perezp44.github.io/taller.primer.blog/) - A workshop in Spanish by Pedro J. Pérez to create a blog with Quarto (materials: <https://github.com/perezp44/taller.primer.blog>).
 - [Tutorial: Creating Quarto Journal Article Templates](https://christophertkenny.com/posts/2023-07-01-creating-quarto-journal-articles/) - An in-depth blog post detailing the process for converting journal LaTeX templates into Quarto templates.
 - [Tutorial: Personal Website using Jupyter Notebook and Quarto](https://adtarie.net/posts/007-quarto-python-tutorial/) - A Python-oriented step-by-step tutorial on how to create a website using Quarto.
+- [Tutorial: Create Your Website with Quarto](https://www.marvinschmitt.com/blog/website-tutorial-quarto/) - A tutorial on how to create a website using Quarto by Marvin Schmitt.

 ## Blog posts